Our Story

 We are a nature immersion program, which means that we are outdoors in all weather, and make use of a huge barn during storms or intense heat.
 Our goal is to help children feel at home in nature and to teach them the skills that make that possible.

-Ms. Donna with our sweet Athena
+Ms. Donna with our therapy dog, Baby Girl

 Each class includes equine experiences, and the children develop strong relationships with our resident horses.
 Our days are filled with story, song, art, hiking and being in nature.
 We learn the stories of the arroyos and mesas, and we practice sitting in meditation and building fires.
 Mindfulness and self-reflection are essential in our journey together, and we practice the art of listening and conversation.